nubenetes/awesome-kubernetes/docs/introduction.md

 ## Micro Frontend Architecture
 - [dzone: Micro Frontends With Example 🌟](https://dzone.com/articles/micro-frontends-by-example-8) Monolithic frontends are difficult to maintain, develop, test, and deploy.
 The solution is micro frontends.
 It is a type of architecture that can increase effectiveness and efficiency across teams.
 - [levelup.gitconnected.com: Micro Frontend Architecture](https://levelup.gitconnected.com/micro-frontend-architecture-794442e9b325)
+- [==dzone: Micro-Frontend Architecture==](https://dzone.com/articles/micro-frontend-architecture) The goal of this architecture is to see web applications as a composition of functionalities where each one is worked by independent teams.

 ## Modular Monolith
 - [kamilgrzybek.com: Modular Monolith: A Primer 🌟](https://www.kamilgrzybek.com/design/modular-monolith-primer/)